josephlugo/jlugogarcia/README.md

 I'm a software engineer creating and contributing to open source projects.
 I'm passionate in learning new ways to improve existing technologies, while helping people to learn more about them.

 - 🔭 I’m currently working on a new business venture called "OnInitiative.com".
-A website and marketplace where everyone can find awesome products about technology and fashion at the same time.
-Yes, you read that right!
+A website and marketplace where everyone can find awesome products related to technology, sustainable fashion and lifestyle.

 ## Find me around the web 🌎: